 Hip osteoarthritis is the degeneration, or breaking down, of the hip joint.
-It happens in four stages, going from minor wear and tear to severe chronic joint inflammation.
+In stage 1, minor wear and tear cause few symptoms.
+By stage 4, a person will have severe joint inflammation with persistent pain and stiffness.

 Osteoarthritis happens when the cartilage within a joint breaks down.
 This results in bone changes and pain, swelling, and stiffness.
 It can occur within any joint in the body, including the hip.